miekg/dreck/README.md

 *dreck* is a fork of [Derek](https://github.com/alexellis/derek).
 It adds Caddy integration, so you can "just" run it as a plugin in Caddy v1.
-It also massively expands on the number of features. *Dreck* depends on the GitHub CODEOWNERS features and it will check if that file exist.
+It also massively expands on the number of features. *Dreck* depends on the GitHub CODEOWNERS feature and it will check if that file exist.
 A separate `.dreck.yaml` contains various things that are not captured in the [CODEOWNERS](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/about-code-owners) file.
 Dreck doesn't support the email address syntax, so be sure to use GitHub usernames here.